Software-Engineering-2022-Group-7/AVLTrees/README.md

 ## Introduction to AVL Trees through Visualization

-_This repository contains the design of a website that teaches users AVL Tree data structure._
+_This repository contains the design of a website that teaches users about the AVL tree data structure._

 ### How we organized the repository:
 The repository is built on Flask.
-The template folder contains the HTML files, and the static folder contains CSS, JavaScript, and other relevant files. app.py will run flask and return an url for our website.
+The template folder contains the HTML files, and the static folder contains CSS, JavaScript, and other relevant files.

+app.py will run Flask and return a temporary URL for our website.

 ### There are five sections in our website:
 * A home page that describes the purpose of each section